Knowledge Hub

 Key legal responsibilities when appointing sub-processors

-For you as a processor
+For you, as a processor

 • International data transfers: Things get even more complex if your sub-processors are based outside the UK, triggering international data transfer requirements.
-You’ll need to ensure these arrangements are structured properly and comply with the law while keeping clear documentation of your efforts to stay compliant.
+You’ll need to ensure these arrangements are appropriately structured and comply with the law while keeping clear documentation of your efforts to stay compliant.

-For you as a controller
+For you, as a controller

 Managing sub-processor relationships under UK GDPR can be complex, especially when working with long or international supply chains.
 Balancing strict legal requirements with business realities often calls for expert legal advice.
 This is essential for drafting and negotiating agreements that ensure compliance and work for your operations.